Tuesday, December 25, 2012

 Hero:

-Archie Goodwin (brilliant lieutenant according to Gazette), Nero Wolfe
+Archie Goodwin (brilliant lieutenant according to the Gazette), Nero Wolfe

 Location: